 Since 2014, a coalition led by the right-wing Hindu nationalist BJP, Party of the Indian People, has ruled under Narendra Modi.
 India competes as a location for manufacturing companies.
 To attract international private capital, layoffs and crackdowns on unions have been made easier, and state-owned enterprises (including railroads, telecommunications companies and airlines) are to be privatized.
 In this complex situation, not only traditional unions and federations are organizing, but informal and migrant workers are also becoming part of a movement facing a major socio-political challenge.

 The Feminist History Walk takes us on a journey through the past and present of feminist struggles.
 Through quotes we will dive into the stories of feminist movements, uprisings and debates.
-In this quiz you can learn about how feminists have organized themselves in different places, times and contexts.
+You will learn about how feminists have organized themselves in different places, times and contexts.

 Cookie Notice